aws-ia/cloudformation-pagerduty-resource-providers/docs/user/src/main/docs/README.md

 ### How do I get started?

-In the AWS CloudFormation UI, find the Rollbar types in the third-party registry and activate them.
+In the AWS CloudFormation UI, find the PagerDuty types in the third-party registry and activate them.
 Alternatively follow the [Developer](docs/dev) instructions to install them manually.

-You will need to set up a [Type Configuration](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/set-type-configuration.html) for each of the activated types, containing a Rollbar **[Access Token](https://support.pagerduty.com/docs/api-access-keys)** in order to reach the PagerDuty API correctly.
+You will need to set up a [Type Configuration](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/set-type-configuration.html) for each of the activated types, containing a PagerDuty **[Access Token](https://support.pagerduty.com/docs/api-access-keys)** in order to reach the PagerDuty API correctly.
-It is recommended to set the token into Systems Manager's secure parameter store, e.g. as `/path/to/pagerduty/token` and then it can be applied any of the Rollbar types, e.g. `PagerDuty::EscalationPolicies::EscalationPolicy`, using:
+It is recommended to set the token into Systems Manager's secure parameter store, e.g. as `/path/to/pagerduty/token` and then it can be applied any of the PagerDuty types, e.g. `PagerDuty::EscalationPolicies::EscalationPolicy`, using:

 ```bash